deltam/PeriodicalRandomSortField/README.md

 # PeriodicalRandomSortField

-* Provides RandomSortField periodically updated.
+* Provides RandomSortField updating periodically on Solr.
 * Unlike RandomSortField, this is does not depend on docBase and index version.
 * Using queryResultCache, sort update time is delay.
 In that case, added FilterQuery that is alwayes true and include unixtime(Ex: `fq=hoge_i:[* TO {UNIXTIME}]`).